github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-personal-account/merging-multiple-personal-accounts.md

   - Accounts
 shortTitle: Merge multiple accounts
 ---

-{% tip %}
+> [!TIP]
 {% ifversion ghec %}

-**Tip:** {% data variables.product.prodname_emus %} allow an enterprise to provision unique personal accounts for its members through an identity provider (IdP).
+> {% data variables.product.prodname_emus %} allow an enterprise to provision unique personal accounts for its members through an identity provider (IdP).
 For more information, see "[AUTOTITLE](/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/about-enterprise-managed-users)."
 For other use cases, we recommend using only one personal account to manage both personal and professional repositories.

 {% else %}

-**Tip:** We recommend using only one personal account to manage both personal and professional repositories.
+> We recommend using only one personal account to manage both personal and professional repositories.

 {% endif %}

-{% endtip %}

 {% warning %}